 Two-tailed test –

-The hypothesis tests which test the claim two-sided or in both direction called two-tailed tests.
-A two-tailed test allows you to determine if the mean/median of the sample group equal/not equal to the target mean/median value (for 1-sample test) or it is equal/not equal to the other sample group mean/median value (for 2 sample test).
+The hypothesis tests which test the claim two-sided or in both directions are called two-tailed tests.
+A two-tailed test allows you to determine if the mean/median of the sample group is equal/not equal to the target mean/median value (for 1-sample test) or it is equal/not equal to the other sample group mean/median value (for 2 sample test).

 This time it’s not greater or less, testing of claim is in both directions.
 So he decided to do this using hypothesis testing and then he defined the two hypothetical condiction.
 See below –

-- Ho: Ma = Mb (Where Ma and Mb are mean of the production rate of machine A and B)
+- Ho: Ma = Mb (Where Ma and Mb are mean of the production rate of machines A and B)

 - H1: Ma ≠ Mb (Claim)